-John Yearwod World Editor, The Miami Herald; Chairman, International Press Institute North American Committee @john yearwood recognition from Columbia University, the Overseas Press Club, the American Academy of Diplomacy and the King of Spain.
+John Yearwood World Editor, The Miami Herald; Chairman, International Press Institute North American Committee @john_yearwood

+Under Yearwood's leadership, the World Desk of The Miami Herald has won numerous awards, including the Arthur Ross Award for best coverage of Latin America and it was named a finalist for the Pulitzer Prize in Breaking News for the Haiti earthquake coverage.
+It has also won recognition from Columbia University, the Overseas Press Club, the American Academy of Diplomacy and the King of Spain.
 Yearwood's legacy at the Herald includes conceiving and directing the landmark "A Rising Voice" series that reported on the empowerment and civil rights struggle occurring among Afro-Latin Americans.
 Yearwood is a regular guest on National Public Radio, and local and national television programs, including the Tavis Smiley Show.
 During the course of his career, he has met with countless world leaders ranging from Nelson Mandela and Margaret Thatcher to President Obama and Jordan's King Abdullah.
 Prior to joining the Miami Herald, Yearwood was National/International Editor at the Fort Worth Star-Telegram in Texas.
 Before that, he spent two years in Trinidad as founding publisher/editor of IBIS, a general lifestyle magazine.
 He also spent 10 years at The Dallas Morning News, where he reported from Europe, Africa, Asia and the Caribbean.